Jaimee Arndt, MBA, MS, LPC

 Courtney Liggera, Psy.D.

-In addition to her broad clinical background, Dr. Liggera has gained expertise as trauma-focused clinician providing individual and family therapy and community-based interventions to children who have experienced traumas suffered from neglect and abuse.
-She has also often served as a clinical advocate testifying in court on behalf of her clients’ needs and well-being.
-Encountering Post Traumatic Stress Disorder (PTSD) on a regular basis has put Courtney on the cutting edge of treating stress from an integrated body and mind and social perspective.
-Augmenting to her holistic perspective, Courtney has confidence in the power of psychodynamic/insight oriented therapy.
-She believes that the key to a successful therapeutic experience is being able to connect with yourself and a trustworthy guide in a safe and calm environment, so that the root of difficulties and the path to overcoming them can become clear.
+In addition to her areas of general practice, Courtney has gained expertise treating Post Traumatic Stress Disorder (PTSD ) abuse having worked and supervised clinicians treating children and families who have been exposed to severe trauma.
+She believes in the power of psychodynamic/insight oriented therapy, holding that the key to a successful therapeutic experience is being able to connect with yourself and a trustworthy guide in a safe and calm environment, so that the root of difficulties and the path to overcoming them can become clear.